-Quick Guide to managing your finances at University
+How to manage your finances at University

-The University of Bristol offers an accomodation bursary of up to £1,040 for undergraduate students who meet a certain criteria, to reduce the cost of first year accomodation.
+The University of Bristol offers an accomodation bursary of up to £1,040 for undergraduate students who meet a certain criteria, to reduce the cost of first year accommodation.
 You can see if you meet the criteria and apply here.

 You may also be eligible for other funding depending on your course, person circumstances or planned career.
 You can search for scholarships, awards and bursaries on the student funding office website.